-Doctors can use colored doppler ultrasounds to map the direction and velocity of blood flow in the heart.
+Doctors can use color doppler ultrasounds to map the direction and velocity of blood flow in the heart.
 Blood that flows toward the transducer appears red, while blood that flows away looks blue.
 It can also determine the degree of blockages.

-The results of a doppler ultrasound can reveal problems with valves or holes in the walls of the heart and assess how the blood is traveling through it.
+The results of a doppler ultrasound can reveal problems with valves or holes in the walls of the heart and help doctors assess how the blood is traveling through it.

-A three-dimensional (3D) echocardiogram creates detailed 3D images of the heart.
+A 3D echocardiogram creates detailed 3D images of the heart.
 Doctors can use 3D echocardiograms to: